jamesrwilliams/subresource-integrity-error-detection/README.md

 Can we consume the console values from a headless testing framework like selenium?

+### 3. Service

+Monitor sub-resources periodically verifying the hash value is still correct by comparing a new hash calculation with the stored value.
+Trigger alerts if validated?

 ## See also

 - [Peter Major's post on subresource-integrity](https://aldaris.github.io/dev/security/2018/03/05/subresource-integrity.html)